From his earliest years in the segregated South in Memphis, Booker T. Jones’s driving force was music.

 Not long after that, he would form the genre-defining group Booker T. & the M.G.’s, whose recordings went on to sell millions of copies, land a place on Rolling Stone‘s list of the top 500 songs of all time, and help forge collaborations with some of the era’s most influential artists, like Otis Redding, Wilson Pickett and Sam & Dave.

-Booker T. Jones’s new book Time Is Tight is a deeply moving account of how he balanced the brutality of the segregated South while transforming a burgeoning studio into a musical Mecca.
-Meanwhile, he has also released a companion album called Note by Note to accompany the memoir.
+Booker T. Jones’s book Time Is Tight is a deeply moving account of how he balanced the brutality of the segregated South while transforming a burgeoning studio into a musical Mecca.
+He also released a companion album called Note by Note to accompany the memoir.

 What made you decide to write a book at this point?